Having babies: Life’s next step or thank you, next?

 That conversation has become even more urgent after preliminary data showed that Singapore’s resident total fertility rate (TFR) fell below 1.0 for the first time in 2023 to 0.97.

-While there is cause for concern on a national level, having children is a decision that’s deeply personal, shaped by individual values, aspirations, and circumstances.
-It’s why I invited two guests from opposite camps for the first episode of The Usual Place - a new podcast series by The Straits Times.
+While there is cause for concern on a national level, having children is a decision that is deeply personal, shaped by individual values, aspirations and circumstances.
+It’s why I invited two guests from opposite camps for the first episode of The Usual Place – a new podcast series by The Straits Times.

-Joan Chong, 35, a tuition teacher who started a Facebook page called Childfree in Singapore, said in the discussion that getting married about two years ago has not changed her long-standing view on not having children.
+Joan Chong, 35, a tuition teacher who started a Facebook page called Childfree in Singapore, said in the discussion that getting married about two years ago has not changed her longstanding view on not having children.

-She and and her husband made it clear to each other from the the start of their relationship, that they were not interested in having children - ever.
+She and and her husband made it clear to each other from the start of their relationship that they were not interested in having children – ever.

 Joan was interviewed by The Straits Times previously when she was single.
-She recalled how people of an older generation she knew then, had been concerned about her child-free decision.
+She recalled how people of an older generation she knew then had been concerned about her child-free decision.

-Some colleagues or friends around her age told her then, that they shared her viewpoint, but did not know whether they would come forward publicly to talk about it.
+Some colleagues or friends around her age told her then that they shared her viewpoint but did not know whether they would come forward publicly to talk about it.

 Hearing her speak about it gave them more courage and freedom to express that they too were not interested in becoming parents, said Joan.